mbouassa/mysite/index.md

 ## What Are The Benefits of RFMs?

-What is amazing about RFMs is that they outperform several neural networks when it comes to text classification as the results section will demonstrate later on.

-RFMs make use of sparse matices and thus are more data efficient than other methods.

-M also converges to the same weights as a learned DNN does on vision tasks
+RFMs have a remarkable ability to outperform several neural networks in text classification, as the results section will demonstrate later on.
+Additionally, RFMs use sparse matrices, making them more data-efficient than other methods.
+Interestingly, M also converges to the same weights as a learned DNN does on vision tasks.

 ## Our Dataset